-If you’ve ever tried to downscale an image using a web browser and its
+If you have ever tried to downscale an image using a web browser and its

 canvas, you noticed that it starts to look like it’s been through a grinder or something.
 We at Uploadcare have rebelled against the unattractive thing and decided to deal with it.